 - Develop wellhead protection plan

 - Continue annual exercises with LEPC

 - Maintain LEPC and the Tier II Reporting

 - Public outreach / education regarding disposal of household hazardous materials

-- Encourage development of Emergency Action Plans
+- Encourage Dam Owners to develop/update Emergency Action Plans

 - Public outreach / education regarding downstream risks